alexmolas/alexmolas.github.io/_posts/2023-06-07-dca-is-suboptimal.md

 # tldr

 - Over the last 40 years dollar cost averaging performed worst than a lump sum strategy 82% of the time.
-- Even dollar cost averaging have succeeds in reducing volatility lump sum typically outperforms dollar cost averaging by 23%.
+- While dollar cost averaging succeeds in reducing volatility, the lump sum strategy typically outperforms it by 23%.
 - Even tuning the parameters of the dollar cost averaging strategy (frequency and duration) the performance of lump sum is still better.

 # Definitions